 A city by city trip

+A week in Cuba is the perfect duration to get to know many places in the cities, a trip from city to city.
 Between 1511 and 1519 there were 7 villages founded by the Spaniards in Cuba, during the sad process of conquest and colonization of the island.
 Little could they imagine about the beautiful and unique cities those villages will become.

 Today you have the opportunity to explore them in a city tour full of magic.
 Move around with a knowledgeable local guide, stay in one of our selected casas particulares and learn their most inspirational stories.
 Wanna choose?